This is my review of British Airways First Class, between Beijing and London Heathrow.

 In terms of hard numbers, however, it doesn’t look too promising.
 According to SeatGuru, you have:

 Qatar Airways A380 Business – 80″ pitch, 22″ width

 Etihad A380 Business – 73″ pitch, 20″ width

 Emirates A380 Business – 70″-79″ pitch, 18″ width

 Emirates A380 First – 78″ pitch, 23″ width

 Aer Lingus Business – 78″ pitch, 22″ width (taken from Aer Lingus website)

 If you want seat space, you’ll get more of it in Qatar Airways A380 business class – albeit your feet will be under the seat in front.
 Amazingly, the new A330 Business Class seats on BA’s sister airline, Aer Lingus, promise an identical seat size to British Airways First.
-(We are planning to review this seat in detail in September.)

 It is worth noting that, whilst the window seats in BA First have more privacy, you get more personal space in the two centre seats.